 10046 Fraser St., Commerce City, 80022

-The Onstott family is taking a year off from coordinating a light show to feature a more traditional light display.
 There’s an icy wonderland where Eddie the Christmas Yeti is eager to celebrate the season, and a bustling North Pole with elves, reindeer, toys, gifts and and 18-foot-tall Santa.
 Look to the north of the driveway where the North Pole Express has placed a mailbox to collect letters to Santa.
 Be sure you include a return address if you want him to respond.
+The family hopes to raise money for Lutheran Family Services Refugee Resettlement Agency.

 Conifer Homes & Churches